alexmozaidze/vim-smoothie/README.md

   supposed to bind keys you like by yourself.
 See `plugin/smoothie.vim` to discover available mappings.

+* `g:smoothie_preserve_cursor_position`: If true, will prevent cursor from moving from its current position. (keep in mind that cursor will be dragged by the scroll if it's on the edge of the screen)

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------